On the duality between contrastive and non-contrastive self-supervised learning: Practical differences between sample-contrastive and dimension-contrastive methods

 Due to the extensive nature of the following experiments, we use a proxy of the classical linear evaluation on ImageNet, where the classifier is trained alongside the backbone and projector.
 Representations are fed to a linear classifier while keeping the gradient of this classifier's criterion from flowing back through the backbone.
 The addition of this linear classifier is extremely cheap and avoids a costly linear evaluation after training.
 The performance of this online classifier correlates almost perfectly with its offline counterpart, so we can rely on it to discuss the general behaviors of various methods.
 This evaluation was briefly mentioned in~\cite{chen2020simple} but without experimental support.
 We discuss the correlation between the two further in supplementary section~\ref{sec:probe}.

 \textbf{Empirical validation.} The first takeaway from figure~\ref{fig:proj} is that the transition $\text{VICReg} \rightarrow \text{VICReg-exp}$ via the addition of the LogSumExp did not alter overall performance or behavior.
 While small performance differences are visible between the two when using light projectors, especially at low embedding dimension, as soon as we use a larger projector these differences disappear with them achieving $68.13$\% and $68.00$\% respectively.
 Focusing on the transition $\text{VICReg-exp} \rightarrow \text{VICReg-ctr}$, we can see that there is no noticeable gap in performance in a setting where we were able to isolate the sample-contrastive and dimension-contrastive nature of the methods.
-This validates empirically our theoretical findings on the equivalence of sample-contrastive and dimension-contrastive methods.\\ When comparing VICReg-ctr to our reproduction of SimCLR, using the original hyperparameters, we can see that VICReg-ctr performs significantly better than SimCLR, achieveing $67.92\%$ top-1 accuracy comapred to $66.33\%$.
-This is surprising since the main difference between the two is that VICReg-ctr uses less negative pairs, which should not improve performance.
+This validates empirically our theoretical findings on the equivalence of sample-contrastive and dimension-contrastive methods.
+When comparing VICReg-ctr to our reproduction of SimCLR, using the original hyperparameters, we can see that VICReg-ctr performs significantly better than SimCLR, achieving $67.92\%$ top-1 accuracy compared to $66.33\%$.
+This is surprising since the main difference between the two is that VICReg-ctr uses fewer negative pairs, which should not improve performance.
 As such we will focus on showing that the previously known performance of SimCLR is suboptimal and then fix it.
+In supplementary section~\ref{sec:more-results} we further validate our results with $k$-nn classification accuracy and also show that features correlate extremely well between methods.